IsibisiDev/zora-reset.css/README.md

 # Zora CSS Reset

-Zora Reset is a modern CSS Reset that fixes the most common bugs of various browsers.
+Zora Reset is a modern CSS Reset that correct the most common bugs in modern browsers without changing the useful default settings.
 It is light and does not invade the development space.

 ## Get started
 You can use Zora CSS Reset via CDN or download it and integrate it directly on your site